IanGosling/Clause_categorisation/README.md

 Word counts are prior to text pre-processing.
 The text of the clauses was preprocessed to:
 * Remove the Clause title (Label) from the main body of the clause
-* Removing Special Characters, low casing, removing punctuation, lemmatization and removing stop words.
+* Removing special characters, low casing, removing punctuation, lemmatization and removing stop words.
 This was done using the [Gensim Library](https://radimrehurek.com/gensim/parsing/preprocessing.html).
 The data was then shuffled and split into Train and Test sets.
 The same train (75%) and test sets (25%) were used by each model to avoid any unintentional bias.
 For the MLP labels were converted to integers.